filmeu

 Presentation

 This course expands students' understanding of the photosensitive materials used throughout the history of photographic printing and works on their aesthetic sensibility by exploring alternative methods of creating and printing photographic images.
-Through practical experimentation on different papers and supports, students explore the plastic dimension of photography.
-This course also addresses the preservation of photographic materials.
+Through practical experimentation, students work on controlling variables, are encouraged to slow down, learn from mistakes, and explore the plastic dimension of photography.
+This course also addresses the appropriate preservation of diferent photographic materials.

 Code